ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 If you want to filter the results in your parameter based on the selected time in the Time parameter, then select Time in the Time Range drop down.

 To test the query, click the Run Query button.

-You might have to select a time range in the Time parameter for the query to work.
+> You might have to select a time range in the Time parameter first for the query to work.

 The New Parameter screen should look like this.